simoneperazzoli/LearnML/Concepts_ML.md

 - Challenges:

+*a) Pacient overlap*:

+- Term for medical data;

-*a) Pacient overlap*: in medical data is a part of a more general problem in machine learning called data leakage
+- It is part of a more general problem in ML called data leakage

 *b) Set sampling*: